codacy/docs/docs/repositories/commits.md

 ## Diff tab

-The **Diff** tab displays the differences in each file that was changed in the {{ page.meta.page_name }}.
-The background of the changed lines depends on the change:
+The **Diff** tab displays the code changes and issues introduced by the {{ page.meta.page_name }}.
+It includes the following areas:

--   **Red**: Deleted line
+-   A **list of files** modified by the {{ page.meta.page_name }}, with additional information for each file:

--   **Yellow**: Old version of a changed line with deleted characters highlighted in red
+    -   A **green plus icon** if the file is added or a **yellow dot icon** if it's modified by the {{ page.meta.page_name }}
--   **Green**: New version of a changed line with added characters highlighted in bright green
+    -   The **number of issues** introduced by the {{ page.meta.page_name }}<!-- TODO ALA-643 Confirm we only count new issues -->

--   **Bright green**: New line
+-   A **diff viewer** showing for each modified file the diff coverage and a comparison of the old and new file content.

-Lines with issues are highlighted according to the issue severity.
-On these lines, hover over the pill label to view more details or navigate to the issue.
+    Lines with issues are highlighted according to issue severity and include a pill label with the issue type and count.
+Hover over the pill label to view more details or navigate to the issues.

 <!-- vale off -->
 ![Diff tab](images/{{ page.meta.file_name }}-tab-diff.png)